Finding a Shortest Non-zero Path in Group-Labeled Graphs: An -Time Algorithm with Blossom Shrinking

 Let us focus on Step~4, i.e., shrinking a lowest blossom $C_e$ into the base $b_e$.
 We use the same notation as Definitions~\ref{def:canonical} and \ref{def:shrink} by setting $C = C_e$ and $b = b_e$.
 Since the number of removed edges and new edges is ${\rm O}(m)$ by definition, this can be implemented in ${\rm O}(m)$ time in total by computing the labels and lengths of new edges in constant time per edge as follows.
 Consider new edges $\tf_i = \{b, x\}$ $(i = 1, 2)$ corresponding to a removed edge $f = \{w, x\} \in E_{C, b}$.
 Since $R_{b, w}^1 = P_w[b, w]$ and $R_{b, w}^2 = Q_w[b, w]$, we have $\psi_G(R_{b, w}^1) = \psi_T(b)^{-1} \cdot \psi_T(w)$, $\ell(R_{b, w}^1) = \dist_T(w) - \dist_T(b)$, $\psi_G(R_{b, w}^2) = \psi_T(b)^{-1} \cdot \psi_G(Q_w)$, and $\ell(R_{b, w}^2) = \ell(Q_w) - \dist_T(b)$, where

 Using these equations, we can compute $\psi_\tG(\tf_i, bx)$ and $\tell(\tf_i)$ by a constant number of elementary operations.
-In addition, if some $\tf_i \in \tF_{C, b} \setminus \tT$ is redundant, then we immediately remove it to keep the number of edges in the current graph appropriately small (cf.~Claim~\ref{cl:edges}), which does not affect the recursive call {\sc SUP}$[\tG, \cdots]$.
+In addition, if some $\tf_i \in \tF_{C, b} \setminus \tT$ is redundant, then we immediately remove it\footnote{Even if the graph is represented by an adjacency list, this can be done in $\mathrm{O}(1)$ time on average by using a hash table in practice, or in $\mathrm{O}(n^2 + m) = \mathrm{O}(nm)$ time in total by constructing an adjacency matrix at the beginning and maintaining it globally (since the adjacency between two remaining vertices is non-decreasing in the recursion depth).} to keep the number of edges in the current graph appropriately small (cf.~Claim~\ref{cl:edges}), which does not affect the recursive call {\sc SUP}$[\tG, \cdots]$.

 The following claim completes the analysis.

 \begin{claim} For any graph $G' = (V', E')$ that appears as an input of a recursive call of {\sc SUP}, if $G'$ has at most two parallel edges between each pair of two vertices, then we have $|E'| \leq 2|E|$. \end{claim}